"Her prediction… was correct?"

 Rei took the lead and I jumped onto every stone that she used.
 She was quite agile which meant her pace was quickly out-jumping mine.
 I lost track of which stones she used and jumped onto the wrong one.

-"No!
-Sarth!"
-I heard Kiko yell before the stone I jumped to, sank underneath the bubbling green liquid bringing me along with it.
+"Sarth!
+No!"
+I heard Kiko yell before the stone I jumped to sank underneath the bubbling green liquid bringing me along with it.

 I braced myself to be burned alive by the boiling hot sage but it never came.
 The liquid was actually quite cool and thick.
 I was completely submerged when I was lifted up out of sage by Kiko.